Dishes With Dad

 What is Southern Cornbread?

-There are two primary varieties of cornbread, one is sweet, and the other is savory.
-Sweet cornbread is also known as Nothern-style cornbread and is lighter and more cake-like.
+There are two primary varieties of cornbread: sweet and savory.
+Sweet cornbread, also known as Northern-style cornbread, is lighter and more cake-like.
 It has more flour and a good bit of added sugar to provide sweetness.
-I prefer this style with barbecue or as cornbread muffins.

-Southern style cornbread is savory and has little to no sugar at all.
+Southern-style cornbread is savory and has little to no sugar.
 It is more crumbly and dense than sweet cornbread.
 This style goes great with a warm, hearty bowl of chili.
-And I always make a batch at Thanksgiving to use in my traditional southern cornbread dressing.
+I always make a batch at Thanksgiving to use in my traditional Southern cornbread dressing.

-In this recipe, I'll show you how to make classic southern cornbread, though I do use a small amount of sugar to enhance the natural sweetness of the cornmeal.
-If you're a passionate believer that cornbread should have no sugar, you can totally leave it out!
+In this recipe, I'll show you how to make classic Southern cornbread.
+I do use a small amount of sugar to enhance the natural sweetness of the cornmeal, but if you're a passionate believer that cornbread should have no sugar, you can totally leave it out!

 Ingredient Notes